davidegat/AIRCBot/README.md

 5. **News Integration:**
    - The bot fetches the latest news headlines and includes them in responses when relevant.

+6. **Notes on LMStudio**
+   - Tested with: Temp 0.55-0.65 / Response Lenght 100-150 / Context 2000tk
+   - Similar results with different LLMs

 ---

 ## Other Security Notes